 - Yoi otoshi o omukae kudasai;

-- Short form: Yoi otoshi o!よいお年を！
+- short form: Yoi otoshi o!よいお年を！

-Another common expression used is “kotoshimo yoroshiku onegaishimasu” [今年もよろしくお願いします], which means “I hope to count on your collaboration this year.
-Some young people shorten that phrase on casual occasions by saying koto yoro [ことよろ]!
+Another common expression used is “kotoshimo yoroshiku onegaishimasu” [今年もよろしくお願いします], which means “I hope to have your collaboration this year.
+Some young people shorten this phrase on casual occasions by saying koto yoro [ことよろ]!

 On business cards it is customary to find written spent [賀正], shoushun [頌春] and keishun [慶春] which also means happy new year.
 It's not normal to say those words, they're just old shapes found on New Year's cards.

 As much as I wrote about it years ago in the article about New Year phrases in Japanese.
 I'll end the article by leaving a video of my friend Tarou Yamada talking about New Year's phrases in Japanese: